How to Clean Natural Stone? (Updated 2024)

 Natural stone encompasses a variety of different stone types that can be found all across the world and are used commonly for things like countertops and floor tiles.
-Granite, limestone, marble, slate, sandstone, and travertine are all natural stone.
+Granite, limestone, marble, slate, sandstone, and travertine are all-natural stones.
 How to Clean Natural Stone?

 Because many types of natural stone are porous, they can soak up liquids which cause stains.
 Luckily, there are ways that you can clean and care for your stone with simple maintenance and cleaning supplies.